Understanding the current value of your home

 People’s expectations of work-life balance have changed significantly since the pandemic, and many workers now expect an option to work from home (at least part of the week) as standard.

-The addition of a garden office, which gives owners the ability to work comfortably from home but in a separate space from the living area, can be a great addition and make your house more valuable and more desirable.
-A typical good quality garden office, fitted out with electricity, can cost around £28,000 and is likely to add between 5% and 10% to the value of your property.
+The addition of a garden office, which gives owners the ability to work comfortably from home but in a separate space from the living area, can be a great addition to your property.
+A good quality garden office, fitted out with electricity, can cost around £28,000 and is likely to add between 5% and 10% to the value of your property.

 Increase your living space and house value with a single storey extension